Not All That Glitters Is Gold

 Bioglitter® uses natural and plant derived material as its basis rather than plastic, and it's certified biodegradable; designed to biodegrade quickly and safely in the natural environment.
 It's even been approved of by David Attenborough, and National Geographic named Bioglitter® as "one of their four favourite innovations in January 2020’s magazine" (discoverbioglitter.com).

-Sparkle guilt free by choosing your sparkle wisely.
-You can find our range of Cosmetic Bioglitter® (for the face and body) here.
+Sparkle guilt free by opting for biodegradable glitter!
+You can find our range of cosmetic Bioglitter® here.

 There is Plastic in Your Fish - Forbes